 That still leaves some things down to you (notably, your website and email list) but no one will fret too much if you don’t do them at all.

-In other words: if you want to be left alone to write and do not much else of anything, that is more possible with trad than it is with self-pub.
+In other words: if you want to be left alone to write and do not much else of anything, that is more possible with traditional publishing than it is with self publishing.
 It’s not advisable either way.
 But is it possible?
 Yes.

 How much work is really involved?

 There are a lot of misconceptions about the amount of work involved in self-publishing and the type of work required.
 The result is that writers can make poor decisions because their information is faulty.
 It’s really easy to think, “Jeepers, I don’t want to do all that, so I’ll just have some highly paid, very experienced professionals to do it all for me.”

 And yes, OK, there’s some truth in that – but only some.

 It’s still the case that traditional publishing tends to handle Amazon sales quite badly

 I can’t even count the number of trad authors I know who tear their hair out with low energy & unintelligent e-marketing from their publishers.
 Indie authors who watch that hair-tearing just feel mildly puzzled that the whole thing should seem so arduous.
 Selling on Amazon is (in many ways) easy!

 There is quite a lot of author-input needed in traditional publishing